Coronavirus advice for people receiving or beginning cancer treatment

 The Irish Cancer Society is providing remote counselling sessions for people who are affected by cancer and who cannot access face to face services as result of the coronavirus pandemic.
-To access this service, please call the Nurseline on 1800 200 700.
+To access this service, please call our Freephone Support Line on 1800 200 700.

 St Vincent’s University Hospital clinical psychologist Dr Paul D’Alton recently spoke to the Irish Cancer Society about how cancer patients can look after their mental and physical wellbeing amid the coronavirus outbreak which you can read here.